ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 miopenStatus_t
 miopenCompileFusionPlan(miopenHandle_t handle, miopenFusionPlanDescriptor_t fusePlanDesc);
 ```
 In order to compile the fusion plan, the user is assumed to have acquired an MIOpen handle object.
-While a fusion plan itself is not bound to a handle object, an instance of a fusion plan that is compiled with a particular handle is bound to the same handle.
+While a fusion plan itself is not bound to a MIOpen handle object, an instance of a fusion plan that is compiled with a particular handle is bound to the same handle (**Comment:** dont think I understand this...what is the difference between a "fusion plan" and a "fusion plan instance"....the fusion plan descriptor corresponds to which one of two? what corresponds to the other one?) .
 It may be noted that compilation of a fusion plan might fail for a number of reasons, moreover it is not assured that a fused version of the kernel would offer any performance improvement over the separately run kernels.

+(**Comment:** Need to show how associate arguments to the various operations)

 Finally, the compiled fusion plan may be executed with the API call given below passing it the actual data to be processed.